Estimated reading time: 5 minutes

 - Have the seller notify the buyer when the goods arrive with sufficient time in advance

 - Have the seller must provide all necessary documentation a few days before arrival

 - Agree on who will pay for unloading charges (this is sometimes difficult for the seller to arrange)

 - Nominate a destination customs broker in advance and agree on a reasonable clearance period

-When correctly applied, DAT is one of the most useful terms in international commerce offering great benefits for buyers and sellers.
-Both parties should agree who will pay for extra expenses when applicable.
-With the increase of cross-border commerce, DAT will be more popular over years.
+When correctly applied, DAP is one of the most useful terms in international commerce offering great benefits for buyers and sellers.